 How much Silicon Knight is involved here?
-I'm certainly not going to throw money at people who fucked up that badly, no matter how much I would like to see an Eternal Darkness sequel."Reason is the madness of the strongest"
+I'm certainly not going to throw money at people who fucked up that badly, no matter how much I would like to see an Eternal Darkness sequel.to wound the autumnal city.

 04-05-2013, 06:54 AM #3

 Denis Dyack, (current?) president, founder, and lead developer on Blood Omen, Eternal Darkness, and Too Human is heading the project.
 As far as I can tell that's the only link to Silicon Knights that has been released thus far.
 In fact, I can't even figure out what it is exactly SK does these days, besides pay out to Epic.

 Edit: Apparently this very pitch contributed to the failure of X-Men: Destiny and by extension the studio.
 I remain ever skeptical.

 04-05-2013, 09:55 AM #4

 Hmm that makes me very suspicious whos actually making this then?
 Yeah I'm going to have to know a lot more information before backing this even though I really want an Eternal Darkness sequel.

 Itsd gonna be episodic,12 episodes..Kickstarter is only for first one.
 So what if episode fails,we won't see 11 other ?
 TO MANY QUESTIONS NOT SO MANY ANSWERS! :x...
 I take the lives of a few to protect the lives of many.
 I commit acts of war to preserve the greater peace.
 I take no joy in killing, but make no mistake; I'll do what needs to be done.
 Because it's my job.
 It's my duty.
 My name is Sam Fisher, and I am a Splinter Cell.